 Assessment is a valuable tool in ensuring that students are enrolled in courses that support their success.

 Lack of preparation for the assessment may result in additional cost and time for classes.
-Students should fully prepare before taking the North Carolina Diagnostic Assessment and Placement (NC-DAP), the College's assessment tool.
+Eligible students should fully prepare before taking NROC EdReady, the College's assessment tool.